makersacademy/ruby-coding-challenge/lib/approach.md

 How to tell if character is capitalised / uppercase?
 If else statement, possibly using upcase, downcase If downcase or whitespace, add to new string, if not, don't add it return new string
+Test with different arguments

+#Q8

+Return length of a string using .length
+Convert integer to a float
+Divide length by two and round up using .ceil.
+Assign integer to new variable Split string into an array by characters
+Use loop, where if i is less than or equal to new variable, add to new string Come back to this

+#Q9

+Aware of .to_s (to string) method.
+Check if it can convert a symbol to a string Test with different arguments

+#Q10

+Identify where @ is located, and remove everything before it.
+Assign to a variable Take variable and identify where .com is located and remove everything after it Assign to new variable and return it